 The chassis and suspension stand out, like the smoothness of the engine.
 Such a nice package, difficult to achieve, but Audi's been at it for years.
 It's perfectly comfortable around town on patchy pavement, while being totally capable on winding roads.
 It's responsive and firm, pushed to the reasonable limit.
 Quattro all-wheel drive helps this sure-footedness.
 With quattro, 60 percent of the drive goes to the rear wheels and 40 percent to the front (until a wheel starts slipping).
 That 60/40 rear/front is a good dynamic, achieving both balance and grip.
 Quattro also locks the differential, for best low-speed traction.

-At the highest level, the available Drive Select system with dynamic steering and variable damping that calculates shock rates 1000 times/second gives the widest spectrum of ride and handling.
+At the highest level, the available Drive Select system with dynamic steering and variable damping, which calculates shock rates 1000 times/second, gives the widest spectrum of ride and handling.

-The S5's supercharged V6 is fueled by direct injection and breathes through a two-stage intake manifold.
-It's got big brakes, sticky 19-inch tires, and an optional active rear differential overdrives the outside rear tire in corners, forcing the front end to turn in more quickly.
+The S5's direct-injected, supercharged V6 breathes through a two-stage intake manifold.
+It's got big brakes and sticky 19-inch tires.
+An optional active rear differential overdrives the outside rear tire in corners, forcing the front end to turn in more quickly.
 It also communicates with the vehicle's Drive Select system and stability control to help maintain control in emergency maneuvers.

 The A5/S5 was the first recent Audi in which the front differential is mounted between the engine and the transmission, taking some weight off the front wheels, and better balancing the weight.
 But because the S5 weighs nearly 4000 pounds, it's no Porsche.
 The ride is never punishing, but models with adjustable suspension offer a bit more compliance over rough pavement.

-The RS5 leaps from 354 to 450 horsepower for 2013, using valve technology from Audi's 5.2-liter V10.
-With a strong new differential, it's still all-wheel drive.
+The 2014 RS5 delivers 450 hp using valve technology from Audi's 5.2-liter V10.
 It uses a paddle-shifting twin-clutch 7-speed transmission.
-Ironically, the flexible 4.2-liter V8 used to make 450 horsepower back in 2008 when it was the RS4.
 This powerplant has a special feeling, almost like a Japanese sport bike, but its sound is gloriously beefy.
-When it comes on the cam at more than 5000 rpm you want to shout in excitement.
-It will accelerate from 0 to 60 in 4.5 seconds (notice that's only .4 quicker than the S5 with the V6 engine), and its top speed is 174 miles per hour, limited by electronics if not your courage and/or sanity.
+When it comes on the cam at more than 5000 rpm, you may want to shout in excitement.
+It will accelerate from 0 to 60 mph in 4.5 seconds (notice that's only .4 quicker than the S5 with its V6).

 Sam Moses filed this report to NewCarTestDrive.com after his test drive of A5 and S5 models in the Pacific Northwest and Colorado, with additional reporting by G.R.
 Whale in Southern California.